Glossary of concepts

 The single modular-qudit Pauli string \(X_{a} Z_{b}\) for \(a,b\in \mathbb{Z}_q\) is converted to the vector \((a|b)\in \mathbb{Z}_q^2\).
 The multi modular-qudit version follows naturally.

-- Stabilizer code switching, code deformation, or update rule view in context →
+Defined in: Modular-qudit stabilizer code- Stabilizer code switching, code deformation, or update rule

 The single Galois-qudit Pauli string \(X_{a} Z_{b}\) for \(a,b\in GF(q)\) is converted to the vector \((a|b)\in GF(q)^2\).
 The multi Galois-qudit version follows naturally.

-A related procedure called weight reduction [105,106] takes in a CSS stabilizer code and outputs a longer CSS code that admits a set of stabilizer generators whose weight is independent of the number of qubits \(n\).
+Various procedures performing weight reduction [126–128] take in a qubit stabilizer code and output a longer code that admits a set of stabilizer generators whose weight is independent of the number of qubits \(n\).
+The weight reduction procedure of Ref.
+[128] has been extended to subsystem qubit stabilizer codes [129].

 References